 More than just fabric softener, these pods also contain detergent, softener, and a stain fighter to make your laundry tasks easier and more efficient.
 Includes Downy, a top-selling fabric softener.
 The brand's SmartSuds formula works well in high-efficiency machines.

 The scent may be too strong for some consumers.
 A few reports of skin irritation after use.
 Pods don't always fully dissolve.
-Expensive compared to other pod softener products.
+Pricey.

 Lavender scent has subtle floral notes that appeal to most people.
 Top-selling brand and a good value.
 Sturdy plastic tub with wide opening keeps the pods fresh.
 Work well when used in high-efficiency washing machines.

 A few reports of the pods not dissolving, especially in cold water.
-Not all customers liked the scent, but it is preferred by most users.
-Not as softening – more for scent-boosting.
+Not all customers liked the scent, but it's preferred by most users.
+Not as softening, more for scent-boosting.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 In today’s fast-paced world, it can be hard to keep up with life’s necessities.
 Doing your laundry is nonnegotiable but adding extras like fabric softener to the load can be time-consuming and messy.
 Still, you shouldn’t have to sacrifice your comfort for speed.
 Fabric softener pods are a win/win for busy customers and for the environment.